blitz/x86.lol/_posts/2024-09-23-user-shadow-stacks.md

 - A CPU supporting CET shadow stacks:
   - Intel Tiger Lake or later (?)
   - AMD Zen 3 or later
-- GCC 8 or later (clang also works)
+- GCC 8 or clang 7 or later

 With this out of the way, let's get it working.
 We use a tiny C program `test.c` that simulates ROP: